-It is easy the glow the golden years of the NASL, perhaps a three year period in the 16 years of the league, to blind us to the fact that much of the league’s history was in fact one of a struggle for survival.
+It is easy for the glow the golden years of the NASL, perhaps a three-year period in the 16 years of the league, to blind us to the fact that much of the league’s history was in fact one of a struggle for survival.
 From its beginning, NASL teams declined to participate in the US Open Cup tournament.
-The early rounds of competition took place during the NASL’s offseason and participation offered little benefit to the league.
+The early rounds of competition took place during the NASL’s offseason and participation in the tournament was viewed as offering little benefit to the league.

 It appears that the closest the NASL ever came to participating in the Open Cup was on July 30, 1978 when the final between Maccabee of Los Angeles and Vasco da Gama of Bridgeport, Connecticut, was the first game of a double header between the Cosmos and the Tampa Bay Rowdies at Giants Stadium.
 The New York Times article on the NASL portion of the bill notes that attendance for the day was 60,032 and says of the first game, which it refers to as the United States Challenge Cup final, “This is the most coveted prize for semipro teams across the nation.”

-Philadelphia returned to the US Open final in 1977, when United German Hungarians faced Maccabee of Los Angeles on June 19.
-Sadly, UGH lost 5–1.
-UGH would also appear in the National Amateur Cup on July 24 of that year, where they were defeated by Denver Kickers 3–1.
+Philadelphia returned to the US Open Cup final in 1977, when United German Hungarians faced Maccabee of Los Angeles on June 19.
+Sadly, UGH lost, 5–1.
+UGH would also appear in the National Amateur Cup on July 24 of that year, where they were defeated by Denver Kickers, 3–1.

-UGH made the last Cup final appearance by a Philadelphia-area club in 1993 when they faced San Francisco’s CD Mexico on July 17 only to be defeated 5–0.
+UGH made the last Cup final appearance by a Philadelphia-area club in 1993 when they faced San Francisco’s CD Mexico on July 17 at Kuntz Stadium in Indianapolis only to be defeated 5–0.
 In 1994, UGH hosted the Open Cup final.
-Philadelphia Flames made it as far as the semifinals that year before being defeated 3–0 by Greek American AC.
+Philadelphia Flames made it as far as the semifinals before being defeated 3–0 by that year’s eventual Cup winner, Greek American AC.

 The MLS era